 Human Participants (IRB)

-If you have any questions or concerns about your role and rights as a research participant, would like to obtain information or offer input, or would like to register a complaint about a specific study, please contact, anonymously if you wish, the University at Albany Research Compliance Officer, Adrienne D. Bonilla, at 1-866-857-5459 or send an email to [email protected].
+If you have any questions or concerns about your role and rights as a research participant, would like to obtain information or offer input, or would like to register a complaint about a specific study, please contact the University at Albany Research Compliance Officer, Adrienne D. Bonilla, at 1-866-857-5459 or send an email to [email protected].
 You may also submit concerns or comments using our anonymous online reporting form, available here.